SpectreJan/beeroclock/README.md

 # ATTENTION
 Even if it's beertime and you are having fun, please always drink responsible.
 With excessive drinking you will definitely hurt yourself and the people around you (partner/family/friends/co-workers).
 Please take care of yourself, and by extension also the people who care for you.
 Proper drinking behaviour will also ensure a better/longer beeroclock experience, as well as overall happiness.
 The beeroclock definitely works excellent with alcoholfree beer as well, so you might want to give that a shot too!

+# Attribution
+The dixie-horn_daniel-simion.wav file has been recorded by Daniel Simion (http://soundbible.com/2179-Dixie-Horn.html) and distributed under Attributions 3.0 license https://creativecommons.org/licenses/by/3.0/legalcode